redhat-developer/intellij-kubernetes/README.md

 OpenShift clusters are shown with OpenShift icon and thus differentiated from Kubernetes clusters.

 #### Current Namespace/Project
-The tree displays resources that exist within the current namespace/project as specified in the kube config.
+Kubernetes Resources that exist within the current Namespace/Project (as specified in kubeconfig file) are displayed in the tree view
 Of course resources that live outside the scope of namespace/project are displayed, too.
 You can switch the current namespace/project with the context menu item "Use Namespace".
 In OpenShift clusters the tree also lists projects where the tooling behaves in an equivalent manner.